jysonganan/methylDeConv/README.md

 # methylDeConv
-Pipeline for deconvolution of methylation data.
+Computational pipeline for deconvolution of methylation data.